Hiking and Biking Easter Island Rapa Nui

-I cried the first time I saw the Easter Island statues, the Moai.
+I cried the first time I saw the Easter Island statues, the Moai on Rapa Nui (the more correct name of Easter Island.)

 Getting to Easter Island, now officially called Rapa Nui, its local name, had been a life-long goal.
 Pricing out the adventure put the trip into the “when I can afford it” category, which I soon realized was going to be never.
 So I booked it.
 Whether you fly, take a cargo ship, hitch a ride with the Chilean Navy, or take a cruise, getting to Easter Island is both a challenge and/or expensive.
-I went via Oceana Cruises.
+Flying is from Santiago, and you must have 100% chance of landing or the plane doesn’t take off.
+Only 60% of flights actually fly.
+A cargo ship could take months, and the Chilean Navy goes every six months.
+Thus, I went via Oceana Cruises.

 The coastal road is bumpy.
 Terribly, awfully, bumpy.
 The hard saddle of my bike tortured my bottom, making for a very uncomfortable day after about 10 km.
 Between the dirt roads and the pot-marked asphalt roads, I powered through the bumps by focusing on the shear beauty of the ride.
 With the vast Pacific Ocean on my right glittering its deep blue waves and the grassy edges of the island dotted with Rapa Nui horses and free ranging cattle, the kilometers passed quickly.